Find out how to make the most of free internet as a student.

 Free set-up, line rental and other freebies

-When looking for cheap broadband as a student, consider deals that offer free set-up, routers or line-rental.
+When looking for cheap broadband as a student, consider packages that offer free set-up, routers or line-rental.
 These are often hidden costs that can make a seemingly cheap deal fairly costly.

 While no broadband providers offer completely free internet, you should always look out for freebies or sign-up offers.
 You can get TV subscriptions, gift cards and account credit for free instead, so weigh up what you could save this way.